 Addiction VS Dependence: What’s The Difference?

-woman looking away representing Side effects of ativan
+woman looking away representing ssri side effects

 Maybe you’ve just discovered that someone you care about abuses drugs or alcohol.
 It can be hard to understand why they couldn’t just give it up—especially if it is causing harm to their close relationships and to their own life.
 Why can’t they stop cold turkey?
 Today, we’re going to find out why, which begins with a look at the difference between addiction vs. dependence.